hyosung11/Launch-School/Courses/JS129/study_guide5_20220328.md

 #### 1.3.13 Subtyping with Constructors and Prototypes

-In an earlier lesson, we learned how to use constructors together with prototypes to create objects of the same type.
 The combination of constructors and prototypes gives us something that resembles a **class**, a construct used in classical OOP languages like Java, Python, and Ruby.
 A *class is a blueprint for creating objects*.
 Traditional OOP languages use classes to create distinct objects of a particular type and give those objects the behaviors and state that they need.

 Constructors and prototypes let us mimic classes in JavaScript.
 Until recently, the language had nothing that you could reasonably call a class.
 That made it hard for developers familiar with class-based languages to switch to JavaScript.
 One can even argue that constructors and prototypes are part of the language solely to make it easier for developers to switch to JavaScript.